0x687931/ota/README.md

    staged.
 Set `CONFIG['paths']` to a list of directories or files to restrict which parts of the repository are updated.

+## Compatibility

+The modules expose a ``MICROPYTHON`` flag based on ``sys.implementation.name`` to detect when running under MicroPython and fall back to lightweight stubs on CPython.
+The codebase has been verified on MicroPython v1.26.0 (2025-08-09) running on a Raspberry Pi Pico W with an RP2040.

 ## Testing

 The repository includes unit tests that exercise hash verification,